 This Development Control Plan does not apply to an application under Environmental Planning and Assessment Act which was lodged with Council but not finally determined before the commencement of this Development Control Plan.
 Any application lodged before the commencement of this Development Control Plan will be assessed in accordance with any relevant previous Development Control Plans or other Council policies which applied at the time of application lodgement.

 1.13 AMENDMENT SCHEDULE

-AMMENDMENT NUMBER ADOPTED DATE DESCRIPTION OF CHANGES Original xxxx 2021 Hawkesbury Development Control Plan 2021 came into effect.
+AMMENDMENT NUMBER ADOPTED DATE DESCRIPTION OF CHANGES Original 22 November 2022 and commenced on 24 July 2023.
+Hawkesbury Development Control Plan 2023 came into effect.

 CHAPTER 2: Site Analysis